Skip To Section

-In a PHP, you’ll usually receive about six hours of treatment per day, up to five days a week.
-You’ll return home after treatment, or you may choose to live in a sober living environment while you receive care.
+Are you considering addiction treatment?
+Many wonder how long is PHP treatment for addiction.
+In a partial hospitalization program (PHP), you’ll usually receive about six hours of treatment per day, up to five days a week.
+You’ll return home after PHP treatment, or you may choose to live in a sober living environment while you receive care.

 Partial hospitalization programs include various services, such as individual therapy, group therapy, educational classes, and other medical or mental health services as needed.
 Many treatment professionals with different specialties offer care.

-The majority of PHPs expect clients to attend sessions anywhere from three to five days per week, and sessions are usually about six hours in length.
+The majority of PHP addiction treatment programs expect clients to attend sessions anywhere from three to five days per week, and sessions are usually about six hours in length.

 In psychology, a step-up or step-down approach refers to starting out in one program and then transitioning to one that is more or less intense, depending on your needs.
 If you first checked into a residential program, finished that, and then moved on to a PHP, you took a step down.